Yandex Cloud

 Management console

-1. On the WAF profile's review page that opens, click Set up a basic rule set.
+1. On the WAF profile's overview page that opens, click Set up a basic rule set.

-2. Set the Anomaly threshold, which is the sum of anomaly values of the triggered rules that will block the request, e.g., Moderate: 25 and more.
+2. Set the Anomaly threshold, which is the sum of anomaly scores of the triggered rules that will block the request, e.g., Moderate: 25 and more.

-We recommend to start with the anomaly threshold of 25 and gradually reduce it to 5.
+We recommend that you start with an anomaly threshold of 25 and gradually reduce it to 5.
 To reduce the anomaly threshold, address WAF false positives triggered by legitimate requests.
 To do so, select rules from the basic set and configure exclusion rules.
 You can use the Only logging (dry-run) mode in the security profile to test various anomaly thresholds.

 3. Set the required Paranoia level, e.g., 2 or lower.

-Paranoia level classifies rules based on how aggressive they are.
-The higher the paranoia level, the better the protection, but also the higher the probability of WAF false positives.
+The paranoia level classifies rules based on how aggressive they are.
+The higher the paranoia level, the better the protection, but also the greater the risk of WAF false positives.

 4. Check the rules you included in the set.
 Add or delete them as needed.
-When using rules, pay attention to their anomaly values and paranoia levels.
+When using rules, pay attention to their anomaly scores and paranoia levels.

-You can turn any rule from the set into a blocking rule.
-A request that satisfies such a rule will be blocked regardless of the anomaly threshold you specified.
-To turn a rule into a blocking rule, click to the right of it.
-If the Only logging(dry-run) mode is enabled in the security profile, requests will not be blocked even when if they satisfy the blocking rules.
+You can configure any rule in the set to block requests.
+Requests matching such a rule get blocked regardless of the anomaly threshold you set.
+To turn a rule into a blocking one, click on its right.
+If the Only logging(dry-run) mode is enabled in the security profile, requests will not be blocked even when if they match the blocking rules.

 Create an exclusion ruleCreate an exclusion rule